toolittlecakes/gpt_playground/prompts/_compiled_system.md

 Note: Defender should avoid threats on this stage.
 The goal is to show the Aggressor your boundaries, not defend them.

 **Defending the boundaries** - If the Aggressor continues to cross the boundaries, the Defender should defend them.
-The task is to break the script of the Aggressor.
+The stage is about *breaking the script of the Aggressor*.

 Techniques to combat aggression (for any aggression, not only manipulation):